Satoshi-Engineering/tipcards/README.md

 #### Integration Test Env File

-Per default the backend loads the `backend/.env` file.
+Per default the backend loads the `backend/.env` and `backend/.env.local` files.
 If you need to start the backend for integration tests you have to use a different env file.
-Run the backend using `npm run backend-dev -- --envIntegrationTest` which will use the file `backend/.env.integrationTest`.
+Run the backend using `npm run backend-dev -- --envIntegrationTest` which will also use the file `backend/.env.integrationTest`.
 You can also add the parameter to all other commands (cli, drizzle-migration, etc.).

 #### Integration Test Script